Pw-Wolf/The_Lost_Mind/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 See the LICENSE file for details.

 Join us in unraveling the mysteries of **The Lost Mind**!
 Happy exploring!